-We’ve been busy and I have a lot of projects (and some updates) to share, but I know that it’s the season for organizing so I thought I’d throw in my 2 cents with a few of my favorite organization tips for a small kitchen.
+We've been busy and I have a lot of projects (and some updates) to share, but I know that it's the season for organizing so I thought I'd throw in my 2 cents with a few of my favorite cheap kitchen organization ideas.

 Our house is small so I'm forever trying to keep it organized and neat.
 The kitchen is one room that's especially difficult.
 We have limited cabinet space and no pantry so we really have to be careful what we bring in.

 I'm not one to have things on my countertops, I don't like clutter and I don't want to clean anything extra, but, with this kitchen, we had no choice.
 After the remodel of our kitchen in Illinois last year, I had enough cabinet space so our counters were almost bare.
 I even got a few comments about how bare they were.

 This kitchen though, doesn't have all of that lovely hidden storage space.